-1. lesson plans based on the training plan and the instructor guides prepared during the development phase

-- 2. set-up of the training environment - 3. continual monitoring to ensure that learning is taking place - 4. arrangements for follow-on training, where necessary
+- 1. Detailed lesson plans (produced by the instructors) based on the training plan and the instructor guides prepared during the development phase. - 2.
+Set-up of the training environment. - 3.
+Continual monitoring to ensure that learning is taking place. - 4.
+Arrangements for follow-on training, where necessary.

-5.5 Evaluation phase
+5.5 Evaluation Phase

-The evaluation phase involves the assessment of the effectiveness and efficiency of the training as delivered and verification of whether the trainees have mastered the TLOs and acquired the competence needed to perform the job safely.
+The evaluation phase involves the assessment of the effectiveness and efficiency of the training as delivered and verification of whether the trainees have mastered the 7LOs and acquired the competence needed to perform the job safely.